SecondNewtonLaw/Global-Functions-Documentation/Libraries/Closures.md

 > [!NOTE]
 > The cloned function must have the same environment as the original.
 >
 > Any sort of modification to the original shouldn't affect the clone.
-Meaning that stuff like hooking the original will not affect the clone.
+Meaning that stuff like hooking the original will leave the clone unaffected.

 ```luau
 function clonefunction<A..., R...>(function_to_clone: (A...) -> R...): (A...) -> R...